 - Intellectual Property3 CH / 4 ECTS

-This course focuses on the body of intellectual property law governing the types of issues that students can expect to encounter in their roles as managers, consultants, and entrepreneurs.
-Students will gain an understanding of licensing agreements, copyright laws and the various forms of intellectual property (e.g., trade secrets, patents and trademarks) and doing business; and specific issues regarding start-ups and intellectual property laws.
+This course will focus on the body of intellectual property law encountered by managers of public and private companies, consultants, and entrepreneurs.
+Topics for discussion include, but are not limited to, licensing agreements and copyright laws; the various forms of intellectual property (e.g., trade secrets, patents and trademarks) and doing business; and specific issues regarding start-ups and intellectual property laws.
 Legal strategies related to intellectual property and innovation for early-stage business ventures will also be covered.
-We will use the life cycle of a startup – from invention and early assessment, through incorporation and product development, through growth, and on to a major financing event or exit strategy – is used as a framework to analyze the intellectual property and innovation legal strategy behind creating and executing a scalable and repeatable business model.
+We will use the life cycle of a startup – from invention and early assessment, through incorporation and product development, growth, and on to a major financing event or exit strategy – as a framework for analyzing the intellectual property and innovation legal strategy behind creating and executing a scalable and repeatable business model.
 Last but certainly not least, this course will emphasize the need to align a company’s intellectual property strategy with its business model.

 - Customer Centric Strategy3 CH / 4 ECTS